There is one primary reason that people become clients of Student Loan Tutor: we save them more money than if they do it themselves.

 Of course if you have all of your FSA log-in information, financial statement, income documentation, tax documents and spousal information ready, that makes it easier.
 However, that is rarely the case.
 Most of our clients simply don’t know what to have ready, but call for our help anyway.

-In other words, don’t wait, just call us.
+In other words, don’t wait, just book your call with us.

-Inspect the reviews; are they real people?
-What is their profession, what is the overall review like.
-All of our reviews are relevant- with real clients, sent directly from their Facebook profiles.
+Facebook Reviews.
+As of this update we have 77 Facebook reviews on our page with real clients, sent directly from their Facebook profiles.
 If reviews are posted on our page, we cannot alter or delete them.
 (Incidentally, this is why many companies turn their reviews off.)

 Client Testimonial Videos.
 We have been able to help many professionals so profoundly that they were happy to provide us with video testimonials.
 No one can better tell a client’s story than the client themself.